-The large orangutan sits beneath the trees at forest edge gazing across farmlands and expired logging tracts.
-The human apes moving about the palm oil plantations must appear confused and bewildered to this calm old man.
+The large orangutan sits beneath trees at the forest’s edge, gazing across farmlands and logging tracts.
+The human apes moving around the palm-oil plantations appear confused and bewildered to the calm old forest man.

-A small bird flits through the bushes to sip from a rocky pool.
-The orangutan scratches his backside and yawns, takes a leaf and chews it…
+A small bird flits from the bushes to sip from a rocky pool.
+The orangutan scratches his backside and yawns, takes a leaf, and chews it.

-Watching an ever-increasing number of people moving about the forest, felling the trees of his vanishing home, the quiet ape, sensitive to how things are, must notice that humans are motivated by an unusual kind of thing…
+Watching the increasing numbers of people moving about the forest, felling the trees of his vanishing home, the quiet ape notices that humans are motivated by unusual things.

-To the orangutan and other non-humans our efforts of life are anxious, vague, trying to reconnect, be sustained, all but lost now to what the non-humans naturally know.
+To the orangutan and other non-humans, our efforts at life are anxious, vague, struggling, trying to be sustained, all but lost to what the non-humans naturally know.

-Like us, the red apes of the forest do know fear, and death.
-And they suffer too, in the orangutan way.
-But they, and all other-than-humans, respond to such things in a different manner than we.
+Like us, the forests’ red apes know fear and death.
+And they suffer, too.
+But they, and all non-humans, respond to such things differently than we do.
 The squirrels, the flitting birds, the deer in the meadow, the turtles underwater, all accept more easily the cycles of life, and threat, and death.
-These are simply elements in the stream of life and, unlike us, non-human beings are folded more naturally into the water’s flow.
-Their manner of living shows a profound intelligence.
-If carefully observed their lives point us to deeper realms of awareness, and to our Selves.
+These essential elements of the stream of life fold more naturally into the flow of non-human awareness.
+Their manner of living shows profound intelligence.
+If carefully observed, their lives can point to realms of in-depth awareness.

-A younger orangutan arrives and sits beside the old man.
+A younger orangutan arrives to sit beside the old man.
 They glance at each other.
 A broad hand rests across the younger’s shoulders.
-Orangutans must wonder why some humans seek to destroy the forests while others work so hard to protect them.
+They must wonder why some humans seek to destroy the forests while others work so hard to protect them.

-What is so different from our passionate intentions to save and preserve wilderness, and our other urges heralding its ruin?
+Have you noticed the paradox of our passionate intentions to save and preserve nature, alongside other urges that ensure its ruin?
 Some of us fear losing healthy forests, oceans, and skies, and others are afraid of not fully exploiting them.

-To the calm ape it must be plain that humans are living by a single, common, fear – regardless of the differing outward goals we imagine and indulge in.
+To the red apes, it is plain that humans live by a single, common, fear – regardless of differing outward goals.

-The orangutans sit close, shoulders touching, at forest edge, in warming sun…
+The orangutans sit close together, shoulders touching, along the forest’s edge, in the warming sun.

-None of our conservation, deep-ecology, or environmental preservation will save their kind while our other hand simultaneously deals in destroying them, along with their habitats and homes.
+None of our conservation, deep-ecology, or environmental preservation will save them while our other hand deals simultaneously in destroying them, and their habitats and homes.

 Humanity is a single force.
-Differences within it, for and against, are only imagined.
+Differences within it, for and against, are imagined only.

-The destructive machine of human unconsciousness grinds forward regardless of ideas for positive change.
-Our efforts against ourselves, and each other, are not change.
+The destructive machine of the human pack grinds forward, regardless of ideals for positive change.
+Our efforts against ourselves, and each other, do not result in benign change.

-The orangutans climb back into the forest and disappear among the leaves and shadows.
-The small black bird flits from the pool to a nearby root buttress, tail twitching…
+The orangutans climb back into the forest to disappear among the leaves and shadows.
+The small black bird flits away, too, tail twitching.

-Until we allow unity, feeling intelligence, and profound calm and kindness to become the motive for how we participate in the cycles of Earth, and for how we make our human home here, no lasting (real) conservation will ever be given by us to this world we so intimately depend upon.
-As if lost we will only continue to suffer our ancient fear, confusion, and sense of separation from all life, until we discover another, more intelligent, wiser way to live – free of fear.
+Until we invoke unity, feeling-intelligence, and profound kindness to become the motive for how we participate in the cycles of Earth, and how we make our human home here, no real conservation will be provided by us to this world.
+We will only continue suffering our ancient fear, confusion, and sense of separation – until we discover a more intelligent, wiser, fear-free, way to live.